Query from the data flow without having to use a linked server or a script task

 The linked server approach seems to work just fine but is still a “work around” and not advisable.
 The Script Component requires a bit of scripting and is more cumbersome to implement.

-Instead of using either of those alternatives, I decided to try a little trick that I remembered seeing in BOL when reading about
+Instead of using either of those alternatives, I decided to try a little trick that I remembered seeing in BOL when reading about the specific properties supported by XMLA.

 Open up your Analysis Services data source and click the 'All' button on the left to go into the properties.